avijitliberty/cloud-native/content/cheatsheets/aws/apigateway.md

 * **Cognito**

   * If the consumers are external developers, you probably want to look at using Lambda Authorizers or Amazon Cognito.
-  * You can use Amazon Cognito and an Amazon Cognito User Pool to control access to your APIs.
+  * You can use Amazon ```Cognito``` and an Amazon Cognito ```User Pool``` to control access to your APIs.
 Cognito User Pools provide a set of APIs that you can integrate into your application to provide authentication.
 User pools are intended for mobile or web applications where you handle user registration and sign-in directly in the application.
-  * To use an Amazon Cognito user pool with your API, you must first create an authorizer of the COGNITO_USER_POOLS authorizer type, and then configure an API method to use that authorizer.
+  * To use an Amazon Cognito user pool with your API, you must first create an **authorizer** of the ```COGNITO_USER_POOLS``` authorizer type, and then configure an API method to use that authorizer.
-  * After a user is authenticated against the user pool, they obtain an Open ID Connect token, or OIDC token, formatted in a JSON web token.
+  * After a user is authenticated against the user pool, they obtain an Open ID Connect token, or ```OIDC``` token, formatted as a JSON web token.
 Users who have signed in to your application will have tokens provided to them by the user pool.
-Then that token can be used by your application to inject information into a header in subsequent API calls that you make against your API Gateway endpoint.
+Then that token can be used by your application to inject information into a **header** in subsequent API calls that you make against your API Gateway endpoint.

 ![APIGateway-CognitoAuthorizer](/images/uploads/APIGateway-CognitoAuthorizer.JPG)

 ## IAM Permissions

 There are two types of IAM permissions for APIs:
 ![APIGateway-IAMPermissions](/images/uploads/APIGateway-IAMPermissions.JPG)

-* Invoke Permissions:
+* **Invoke** Permissions:

-  For the execute-API permission, create IAM policies that permit a specified API caller to invoke the desired API method.
+  For the execute-API permission, create ```IAM``` policies that permit a specified API caller to invoke the desired API method.
 To apply this IAM policy on any API method, you need to configure the API method to use an authorization type of AWS_IAM.
 Once you have associated this authorization type with your API method, you can now allow users with this permission to invoke your API.

-  This example grants "Allow" Invoke permissions on the POST method of mydemoresource API.
+  This example grants ```Allow``` Invoke permissions on the **POST** method of mydemoresource API.
   ![APIGateway-InvokePermissions](/images/uploads/APIGateway-InvokePermissions.JPG)

-* Manage Permissions:
+* **Manage** Permissions:

   To allow an API developer to create and manage an API in API Gateway, you need IAM permission policies that allow a specified API developer to create, update, deploy, view, or delete required API entities.
 To do that, create a policy using the apigateway:HTTP_VERB format, associated with the specific resource using the verb that you want to permit or deny in the policy.

   In this example, the user with this policy is limited to perform the GET method requests on one of the API resources, but is permitted to take all of the actions (*) on the second resource.
   ![APIGateway-ManagePermissions](/images/uploads/APIGateway-ManagePermissions.JPG)

-* Resource Policies
+* **Resource** Policies:

-  In addition to an IAM policy to grant permission to a user, group, or role, you can also apply policies directly on API Gateway using a resource policy.
-A resource policy is a JSON policy document that you attach to an API to limit access by users from a specified account, IP address range, VPC, or VPC endpoint.
+  In addition to an IAM policy to grant permission to a user, group, or role, you can also apply policies directly on API Gateway using a ```resource policy```.
+A resource policy is a JSON policy document that you attach to an API to limit access by users from a specified **account**, **IP address** range, **VPC**, or **VPC endpoint**.

   Resource policy and authentication methods(IAM, LambdaAuthorizers, Cognito) work together to grant access to your APIs.
-Methods for securing your APIs work in aggregate.
+Methods for securing your APIs work in **aggregate**.

   #### Example: Limiting Access by User
   In this example, the resource policy allows a user from another AWS account  (account-id:user/George) to perform GET requests on the Pets resource of our API.